Regional observers endorse Congo's election - with caveats

 Angola and South Africa have been important allies of Kabila over the years, but relations were strained by his refusal to step down when his mandate officially expired in 2016.

-Polling before the election showed Kabila’s preferred candidate, Emmanuel Ramazani, trailing the main opposition candidates, Martin Fayulu and Felix Tshisekedi, but both sides say they expect to win.
+Pre-election polling showed Kabila’s preferred candidate, ex-interior minister Emmanuel Ramazani Shadary, trailing the main opposition candidates, Martin Fayulu and Felix Tshisekedi, but both sides say they expect to win.
 Provisional results are expected on Jan.
 6, with the final outcome on Jan.
 15.

 Sunday’s vote is meant to lead to Congo’s first democratic transfer of power in 59 years of independence.
-But more than a million Congolese in three opposition strongholds were barred from voting due to an Ebola outbreak, local factional conflict and various logistical problems.
+But more than a million Congolese in opposition strongholds were prevented from voting due to an Ebola outbreak, local factional conflict and various logistical problems.

+“Taking into account the range of challenges posed by these elections, the (mission) observed that the elections ... were relatively well-managed,” the SADC mission said in a statement.

+The election allowed “the majority of the Congolese population to exercise its right to vote”.

+Kabila’s government refused to accredit election monitors from the European Union and the U.S.-based Carter Center, which said there were widespread irregularities in the 2011 election.

+Contested election results in 2006 and 2011 led to violent street protests, and a disputed outcome this time could also destabilize Congo’s volatile eastern borderlands with Rwanda, Uganda and Burundi, where dozens of militia groups are active.

-Reporting by Stanis Bujakera; Writing by Aaron Ross; Editing by Edward McAllister/Mark Heinrich
+Writing by Aaron Ross; Editing by Edward McAllister and Mark Heinrich